JustinHoyt/sdl_ios_guides/docs/Displaying a User Interface/Slider/index.md

 // Create an array of footers to diplay to the user. let footers = ["Footer 1", "Footer 2", "Footer 3"]

-// Create a slider with a number of ticks, starting position 'tick number', a header message, and an optional footer array, and a timeout let slider =  SDLSlider(numTicks: 5, position: 1, sliderHeader: "This is a header", sliderFooters:footers, timeout: 30000) manager.send(request: slider, responseHandler: { (req, res, err) in
+// Create a slider with number of ticks, starting position 'tick number', a header message, and an optional footer array, and a timeout let slider =  SDLSlider(numTicks: 5, position: 1, sliderHeader: "This is a header", sliderFooters:footers, timeout: 30000) manager.send(request: slider, responseHandler: { (req, res, err) in

-// Create a SDLSlider reponse object from the handler response guard let response = res as?
+// Create a SDLSlider response object from the handler response guard let response = res as?
 SDLSliderResponse, res?.resultCode == .success, err == nil, let position = response.sliderPosition else { return }
 <#Use the slider position#>
 })